mkaito/chunky-bacon/readme.md

 # Chunky Bacon

 This mod aims to chunk-align anything that can be.
-Once you go chunky, you never go... spelunky?
-I'm bad with words.
+Once you go chunky, your designs will never be funky.

 When creating chunk-aligned blueprints, it helps tremendously for ranges, areas, and distances to be a factor or multiple of the standard in-game chunk